phhu/videojs-abloop/README.md

 var video = videojs("videoid",{
 	plugins: {
 		abLoopPlugin: {
-			start:50    //seconds
+			start:50    	//in seconds - defaults to 0
-			,end:55    //leave out or set to false to loop to end of video ,enabled:false
+			,end:55    	//in seconds.
+Set to  false to loop to end of video.
+Defaults to false ,enabled:false			//defaults to false
-			,moveToStartIfBeforeStart:false       //allow video to play normally before the loop section?
+			,moveToStartIfBeforeStart:false //allow video to play normally before the loop section? defaults to true ,moveToStartIfAfterEnd:true	// defaults to true
-			,moveToStartIfAfterEnd:true
+			,pauseOnLoop: false     	//if true, after looping video will pause.
+Defaults to false ,createButtons: true		//defaults to true
-			,pauseOnLoop: false     //if true, after looping video will pause }
+		}
 	}
 });